Prakhar021-hub/Exploratory-Data-Analysis/README.md

   - Explores the relationship between sleep quality, stress levels, and productivity across individuals.
   - Highlights correlations and patterns using visualizations and statistical summaries to draw meaningful insights

+- *[Exploratory Data Analysis on Flight Price Dataset]*
+   - uncovering patterns in airlines, routes, and pricing behavior.
+   - Visual insights and feature engineering to support airfare prediction and business decision-making.